owainlewis/prototype/README.md

 # Prototype

-Prototype is a sketch for a SIMPLE polyglot format for defining and generating models for services.
+Prototype is a sketch for a simple polyglot format for defining and generating models for services.
 It uses a very similar (but more restrictive) syntax to Google protocol buffers.

+## Motivation

+I got fed up with difficult schemas for modeling domain objects across many languages (Swagger etc).
+This is an attempt at defining a stricter domain object modelling language.

 Let's define our data models